ucr-hpcc/ucr-hpcc.github.io/content/en/Manuals/access/login.md

 #### (a) SSH Key Creation

 An ssh key pair can be created with the following commands in a [terminal](#terminal) application of all major operating systems, including Windows, macOS, Linux and ChromeOS.
+Note, the following commands need to be executed on a user's local computer (not the cluster).

 __1.__ Create SSH directory